calint/arduino-sketches/esp32dev/game/objects/README.md

 # anatomy of a game object

-base class `object` in engine has attributes common to most objects and provides overridable functions for custom logic
+base class `object` defined in engine has attributes common to most objects and provides overridable functions for custom logic

 ## attributes